Matt Le Tissier

-Matthew Paul Le Tissier (/ləˈtɪsieɪ/; born 14 October 1968) is a former professional footballer.
-Born in Guernsey, he won eight caps for the England national team.

-Le Tissier spent his entire professional club career with Southampton before turning to non-League football in 2002; his loyalty garnered special affection from Southampton's fans who nicknamed him "Le God".
+Matthew Paul Le Tissier (/ləˈtɪsieɪ/; born 14 October 1968) is a former professional footballer who played as a midfielder.
+Le Tissier spent his entire professional club career with Southampton, before turning to non-League football in 2002; his loyalty garnered special affection from Southampton's fans who nicknamed him "Le God".

-A creative attacking midfielder with exceptional technical skills, Le Tissier is the second-highest ever scorer for Southampton behind Mick Channon and was voted PFA Young Player of the Year in 1990.
+Regarded as a creative attacking midfielder with exceptional technical skills, Le Tissier is the second-highest-ever scorer for Southampton behind Mick Channon, and was voted PFA Young Player of the Year in 1990.
 He was the first midfielder to score 100 goals in the Premier League.
-He is notable for his record at scoring penalty kicks – converting from the spot 47 times from 48 attempts – and is considered one of the greatest ever from the 12-yard spot.
+He scored 47 penalty kicks from 48 attempts, and is considered one of the greatest ever from the 12-yard spot.
+Born in Guernsey, Le Tissier opted to represent England, winning eight caps from 1994 to 1997.
+In 2011, he became honorary president of Guernsey F.C., and briefly came out of retirement to play for the club in 2013.